 Creating beautiful images is easier when you know a few photographic techniques.
-This is especially true for abstract photography.
-Therefore, this short article covers four techniques that work very well for creating abstract images.
+And that’s especially true for abstract photography.
+This short article covers four techniques that work very well for creating abstract images.
 The techniques that will be covered are selective focus, light and shadows, curves, and texture.
 Each one of these techniques can be utilized with many different types of subject matter.
 The real key is to practice these techniques on all sorts of objects.
 The more you practice, the better you’ll become.

 The Power of the Selective Focus Technique